 These figures are a guide.

 5. Working hours, patterns and environment

-You'll usually work at a particular library, but you may travel between sites or work in a mobile library.
+You'll either work in a library building or in a mobile library.

 6. Career path and progression

 You could move into a senior job as a manager.
-Or you could take responsibility for a specialist service or collection.
+Another option is to take responsibility for a specialist service or collection.

 You may be interested in: